jigarius/phpake/README.md

 Name of the Symfony Console command that is being executed.
 It looks like the task function name with some minor differences.

+- For a `function hello_world()` the command becomes `hello-world`
+- If defined in a namespace, it becomes `namespace:hello-world`.

 ### $rest

-There are often tasks that can accept an unlimited number of arguments.
+Often there are tasks that can accept an unlimited number of arguments.
 These can be handled with a `$rest` parameter.
 It **must be** defined as the last argument to your function.